Install Your Reverse Osmosis Unit Easily

 Tighten with the tool provided.

-Make sure you don’t over-tighten as this will caused the O-rings to leak.
+Make sure you don’t over-tighten as this will cause the O-rings to leak.

 Next, attach the Pink filter 4, the inline filter.